mbkumar/f90wrap_cmake_demo/README.md

 ## Testing the code
 Unfortunately even though the code is correctly installed at the correct location, few issues are still pending.

- However it won't due to some pending issues.

 ## Pending Issues
 1. One of the intermediate library is not seamlessly loaded with user intervention.
 Add the directory of installation to $LD_LIBRARY_PATH